 I believe everyone should have some home-canned water on hand for cleaning out wounds, eyes, etc., but it should not be municipal or even well water, because you can not control what’s in it – fluoride, other people’s drugs, leeched contaminants, etc. If you must use tap water, this is where I would bring it to a rolling boil for 5 minutes BEFORE trying to can it.
 (Allow to cool before canning.)
-Otherwise, I believe it is better to use the highest-quality bottled spring water you can buy.
+Otherwise, I believe it is best to use the highest-quality bottled spring water you can buy.

-You could just add sodium chloride (salt) tablets to your water; you can buy these online at amazon, among other places (100 tabs to a bottle):
+You could just add sodium chloride (salt) tablets to your water; you can buy these online at amazon, among other places (100 tabs to a bottle).

 To sterilize your water, simply can it, using a pressure canner (NOT a pressure cooker).
 Wash and sterilize your jars – I prefer running them through the dishwasher – put your tablet or teaspoon of salt in the bottom of the jar using a canning jar funnel to keep rims clean; wipe rims with a clean paper towel dipped in hot water to remove any stray grains – a clean paper towel for each swipe, to avoid transfer; sterilize your caps for 30 seconds in boiling water and place them, sterilize your rings for 30 seconds in boiling water and place them, then process @ 10 lbs pressure: pints = 75 minutes; quarts = 90 minutes.

 Note: this is not a sports drink (replacing electrolytes, etc.) only because it needs a carb (sugar, usually) and as a bonus, potassium and magnesium, and maybe some L-Glutamine (all optional, but good); while making home made sports drink is easy, I’ll leave that for another day.